msheliga1/uriHW19PWATextEd/README.md

     Determine working mp1428 folder:
         Read the readme.
 Found new code in Main.
 Found my code in Develop (sounds simple, but took PITA while.)
     NPM: Do "npm init --y" BEFORE "npm install" to avoide ENOENT err.
+    Added start, build, etc. to main/package-json.
+Enables commands to run.
          Do "npm install" (or "nmp i")
          Tried "npm start" - css load error.
          Tried client npm start - same error.
          Tried Main "npm run build" - same error.
-         Lighthouse (non-PWA core ends near L1 39:45) Prior Project:
+         Lighthouse (non-PWA core ends near L1 39:45) Confirmed project has src and src/js files per Act03.
+         Noted src/js/index.js file in cleint.
+Act03 has this but no client or server.
+         Also noted client/webpack-config.js.
+Act 03 has this but no client.
+         **Found** comment about adding .css stuff in this file.
+Looking better.
+    Put css rule and babel rule in client/webpack.config.js Old css msg now gone.
+        Webpack compiles sucessfully but then just sits there.
+Arghhh.
+        Turned off other server but still just sits there.
+        Reviewed main pj, client pj,wp.
+Analagous to mp.
+        Moved up a directory to main (from client).
+Reran npm i, npm start.
+Server claims it is coming up!!!!

+    Prior Project:
         Familiarized myself with api/students and api/students/:id routes.
 Lots and lots of data.
         Familiarized myself with other routes and general course has [students], student has [assignments] layout.